yonaskolb/XcodeGen/Docs/ProjectSpec.md

 	- `targets`: only target settings
 	- `none`: no settings are automatically applied
 - ⚪️ **developmentLanguage**: `String` - Sets the development language of the project.
 Defaults to `en`
+- ⚪️ **usesTabs**: `Bool` - If this is specified, the Xcode project will override the user's setting determining whether or not tabs or spaces should be used in the project.
+- ⚪️ **indentWidth**: `Int` - If this is specified, the Xcode project will override the user's setting for indent width in number of spaces.
+- ⚪️ **tabWidth**: `Int` - If this is specified, the Xcode project will override the user's setting for indent width in number of spaces.

 ### Configs
 Each config maps to a build type of either `debug` or `release` which will then apply default build settings to the project.
 Any value other than `debug` or `release` (for example `none`), will mean no default build settings will be applied to the project.